kabk/go-theses-21-tereza-novakova/README.md

 I base this study on a desire to express myself more genuinely and present a more real version of myself in the world; I was only able to do this via the removal of my narcissistic Ego.
 The primitive effort to find a balance in simple animal beings, through which I try to seek answers, was my means to me undesigning my Self.

 However, I have come to the conclusion that in order to find positive harmony, one needs to find harmony through the whole, which includes the Self and its surroundings.
 Through my investigation, I have found that the search for Self-harmony is to be an inclusive one, otherwise, it merely becomes the destruction of culture.
 The search for inclusive harmony leads to knowledge and understanding.

+## Table of Contents

+Since I value honesty I would like to start with a notification: this is not an academic paper.
+Enduring this abstract purging was for me a personal path.
+Even though I tried to be very objective, I cannot help but be highly subjective.
+It is paradoxical that in the course of study aimed at the suppression of my Self I’ve discovered I more retain a narcissistic perspective.
+One’s Self is an appliance to express individual inner entity, vice versa a subjective outer society is a consequence of our mutual affect.

+Achievement of the harmony in the collective interest would mean completeness of a whole.
+The draft of this idea of experiment occurred to me a few years ago, back then I was daydreaming about my own disappearance for a year, about formulation of a new identity that I would never reveal to anyone.
+In general, I was fascinated by how much the society in which we live designs who we are.
+The core of the old idea is by some means similar to my thesis experiment, in both one has to re-form the Self, however, in this case, the attempts took just a few minutes and within my current surroundings.

+The Manifesto is something that came completely spontaneously at the outset of my experimentation to behave according to the Animus, I had to set the rules of my analysis, to be able to practice it within my own restrictions.
+The experiment actually developed into a form of literary output, that feels like the most natural way to express the abstraction of my findings.
+To be able to truly achieve the desired catharsis I had to first think in my mother language Czech, therefore I have decided to keep both language versions.
+I wonder if my personal approach could be at least partly universal.

 **30 April 1865 in Neuwaldegg (Austria) in a well-to-do family**.
 He was also known as the *'Herodotus of Anarchy'*, [his enormous collection of archives and printed materials](http://www.iisg.nl/archives/en/files/n/10765475.php)